Take the lead with your portfolio application to Art Center College of Design.

-And so he’s looking at thousands of portfolio per year and he have greatly accepted to share with us his advices about portfolio and how to get hired in a Design school in art school and as well to Art Center.
+And so he’s looking at thousands of portfolio per year and he has greatly accepted to share with us his advice about portfolio and how to get hired in a Design school in art school and as well to Art Center.

-(01:03) How to Apply a Design School with a Portfolio?
+(01:03) How to Apply to a Design School with a Portfolio?

 (01:11) David Salow: Hi everybody.
 This is David Salow from Art Center.
 I just wanna do a quick audio check if you happen to hear my voice that means the audio in my side is working well and if you could just send me a quick email.
 Good, good!
 So the audio is working well.
 We’re gonna start up in about 7 minutes or so.